percona/pmm-dump/README.md

 # PMM Dump (pmm-import-export-tool)

-A tool that will fetch data from PMM and import it into local instance.
-Will help Percona Services engineers to resolve issues when the customer cannot provide access to their PMM instance.
+A tool that allows to transfer metrics and QAN data from one PMM Server instance and import it into another one.
+It helps Percona Services engineers troubleshoot issues.

 ## How to build?

-You will need to have Go 1.16+ installed.
+You will need to have Go 1.21+ installed.

 In the root directory: `make build`